Yurlungur/pyballd/README.md

 ![derivative of test function on equator](figs/deriv_domain_test_function.png)

-In this setup, our convergence becomes substantially slower.
+In this setup, our convergence becomes a little slower.
 However, we still retain spectral convergence as this plot of the maximum of the errors in the derivative of the above function on the compactified domain shows:

 ![errors on compactified domain](figs/domain_l1_errors.png)

+Note that convergence depends on the function being differentiated in the compactified coordinate.
+Nonanalyaticity *in the compactified coordinate* anywhere in the domain will spoil convergence.

 # Solving an Elliptic PDE